 Ask if they offer real-time alerts and if you can create customized ones.
 Can you also export graphs and charts for reports?

-Here are few common Instagram social listening tools.
+Here are a few common Instagram social media monitoring tools.

 Gives historical data back up to 180 days, showing brand growth over the duration.
 Offers a wide variety of metrics for Instagram analytics.